-As an entrepreneur, you carry out multiple roles during the day to grow your business.
+As an entrepreneur growing your business, you carry out multiple daily roles to grow your business.
 In reality, performing an average of 3- 6 different roles each day is the norm for entrepreneurs.
 Each role carries with it countless decisions that vie for your attention throughout the day.
 Some decisions are significant and critical; others are minor and inconsequential.
 In fact, the average person makes approximately 5000 decisions every day.
 No wonder indecision looms!

 Faced with so many decisions, it’s easy to be overwhelmed.
 Do you tackle this project or that project?
 Is it more efficient to respond to emails first or return phone calls?
 Do you use the blue or the green for your Facebook tabs?
 Should you blog or send a newsletter or both?
 Do you take lunch before or after you finish your conference call?
 Does this sound familiar?
 Not only do you decide what to eat for breakfast, you’re sorting and prioritizing a massive number of decisions throughout the day.